Bollegala/bollegala.github.io/pages/cv.md

 <div class="itemizedlist"><ol class="itemizedlist" type="disc">

+<li> Keynote at the 16th International Conference of the Pacific Association for Computational Linguistics (PACLING) on
+    <strong>   Overcoming the limitations in Lexical Representations via Meta-embedding Learning</strong></li>

+<li> Keynote at the 2018 National Human Resource Conference of the Institute of Personnel Management (IPM) Sri Lanka on
+    <strong>On Changing Human Resource Landscape in the Digital World</strong>
+    <iframe width="560" height="315" src="https://www.youtube.com/embed/hv_Le6de6Fs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></li>

-<li>Talk given at EPSRC Liverpool Centre for Mathematics in Healthcare IMAGING AND DATA INTEGRATION EVENT on
+<li> EPSRC Liverpool Centre for Mathematics in Healthcare IMAGING AND DATA INTEGRATION EVENT on
 <strong>Natural Language Processing for Healthcare Informatics.</strong></li>

-<li>Talk given at Scientific Computing Center at Hartree Supercomputing Center, Darsebury, UK. on <strong>Learning the Meanings of Words from Big Data.</strong></li>
+<li>Scientific Computing Center at Hartree Supercomputing Center, Darsebury, UK. on <strong>Learning the Meanings of Words from Big Data.</strong></li>

 <li>Invited talk on <strong>Big Data and IT Capabilities</strong>, Her Magesties Revenue and Customs (HMRC), Liverpool.
 (2016.07)</li>